Boattiex/Web-Video-Streaming-Service/README.md

 In the End, We decided to use Django + Nginx!

-We are divided into 2 parts
+We are divided into 2 parts.
 1. Media Server
 2. Application Server